-WPForms has three confirmation types to choose from:
+WPForms has 3 confirmation types to choose from:

-- Message.
-This is the default confirmation type in WPForms.
+- Message — This is the default confirmation type in WPForms.
 When a site visitor submits a job application form, a simple message confirmation will appear letting them know their application was processed.
-Look here for some great success messages to help boost user happiness.
+Check out some great success messages to help boost user happiness.

 Let’s see how to set up a simple form confirmation in WPForms so you can customize the message site visitors will see when they apply for a position you are hiring for.